Installation

 4. Initialize JS plugins

-Include Hummingbird JavaScript at the end of your HTML body.
+Include Hummingbird JavaScript at the end of the HTML body.

 <script src="../path/to/@hummingbirdui/hummingbird/dist/hummingbird.bundle.min.js"></script>

-Alternatively, You can import Hummingbird in your JavaScript entry file.
+Alternatively, if using a build system (like Vite or Webpack), import Hummingbird directly in the JavaScript entry file.

 import '@hummingbirdui/hummingbird';

-Optimization: To reduce the final bundle size, you can import only the specific JavaScript plugins you need.
+Optimization: To reduce the final bundle size, import only the specifically needed JavaScript plugins.
 Follow the optimization approach in the JavaScript section.

 Learn more about Hummingbird’s JavaScript components in the JavaScript section.